harvestinghappiness/harvestinghappiness.github.io/home.md

 {% include figure.html src="volunteers3.jpg" caption="Cosechando Felicidad Volunteers" side="right" size="half" %}

-Cosechando Felicidad Inc., (or Harvesting Happiness, in english), is a 501(c)3 non-profit corporation working in Santa Maria de Jesús, Guatemala.
+Cosechando Felicidad Inc., (or Harvesting Happiness, in English), is a 501(c)3 non-profit corporation working in Santa Maria de Jesús, Guatemala.
 Our goal is to empower the community by forming genuine relationships through which people can receive the help they need.